epfl-dlab/aiflows/website/public/docs/getting_started/Tutorial/reActwHumanFeedback.md

 Nevertheless, persisting with the use of `ReActWithHumanFeedback` may reveal an inherent challenge, particularly in prolonged conversations.
 The primary issue arises when attempting to pass the entire message history to the language model (LLM), eventually surpassing the maximum token limit allowable.
 As a workaround, we currently send only the first two and the last messages as context to the LLM.
 However, this approach is suboptimal if you desire your model to maintain a more comprehensive long-term memory.

-To address this limitation, we recommend exploring the subsequent tutorial, [AutoGPTFlow Tutorial](./autogpt_tutorial.md).
+To address this limitation, we recommend exploring the subsequent tutorial, [AutoGPT Tutorial](./autogpt_tutorial.md).
 This tutorial introduces a fundamental implementation of AutoGPT, enhancing the ReAct flow by incorporating a Memory Flow.
 This addition tackles the challenge of managing longer conversations.

 ___